 - Ritualization: the addicts’ own special routines that lead up to the sexual behavior.
 The ritual intensifies the preoccupation, adding arousal and excitement.

 - Compulsive Sexual Behavior: the actual sexual act, which is the end goal of the preoccupation and ritualization.
 Sexual addicts are unable to control or stop this behavior.

 - Despair: the feeling of utter hopelessness addicts have about their behavior and their powerlessness.

 Four steps complete the cycle.
 Ritualization intensifies preoccupation by adding arousal and excitement.
 Compulsive Sexual Behavior intensifies Ritualization by releasing large amounts of dopamine (pleasure hormone) and training the brain to return to the same process and source for pleasure, comfort, and escape next time the individual feels stress.
 Despair is the result of the behavior, the lowest step of all.
 The cyclical nature of the steps begins again as preoccupation rescues the person from their despair.

 If this goes on long enough in life, relationships, career, and lifestyle are all effected.
 The result is a feeling of isolation as the person experiences deep shame and despair about their continual participation in the cycle and failure to stop.

 Isolation ends as soon as it’s shared.
-The first step to ending the never ending cycle is to enter into healthy, supportive relationship.
+The first step to ending the never-ending cycle is to enter into a healthy, supportive relationship.
 Therapy or group therapy are great options.
 So are 12 step groups such as SA, SAA, and Celebrate Recovery (CR).
 Utilized together, these options are even more effective.